creditoro/api/README.md

 #### First time setup
-Configure [dev-setup.sh](dev-setup.sh) to your liking, and setup a PostgreSQL database using the credentials specified that you have just configured.
-When the database is created, do the following:
+Configure [dev-setup.sh](dev-setup.sh) to your liking, and setup a PostgreSQL database using the credentials specified which you have just configured.
+When the database is created, run the following commands:
 - `source dev-setup.sh`
 - `flask db upgrade`
 - `flask run`